bacpop/unitig-caller/README.md

 output from [pyseer](https://github.com/mgalardini/pyseer) etc can be directly used.

 `calls_unitigs.txt` will contain unitig calls in seer/pyseer k-mer format.

+By default FM-indexes are saved in the same location as the assembly files so that they can be quickly loaded by subsequent runs.
+To turn this off use `--no-save-idx`.

 ### Running with mantis
 First create an index of all the sequences: